- Richest Business › CEOs

-Jeffrey Immelt net worth and salary: Jeffrey Immelt is an American business executive who has a net worth of $150 million.
-He served as CEO of GE from 2001 to 2017.
-His very first day on the job was September 10, 2001, one day before the 9/11 terrorist attacks.
-At his peak with GE, he earned an annual salary of $22 million.
-During his time at GE, Jeff earned at least $200 million in compensation.
+At the peak of his time with GE, Jeffrey Immelt earned an annual salary of $22 million when you include base salary, bonus and stock.
+During his time at GE, Jeff earned at least $200 million in overall compensation.
 It's unclear if that number includes roughly $85 million in pension benefits he also amassed.
 During that same period, GE lost $150 billion in market cap value.

 Jeffrey Robert Immelt was born in Cincinnati, Ohio on February 19, 1956.
 His father managed General Electric's Aircraft Engines Division.
 Jeff graduated from Dartmouth College with an A.B. in Applied Mathematics and from Harvard University Business School.
 During summer breaks from school he worked at a Ford plant in Cincinnati.
 He also briefly worked for Procter and Gamble in between undergrad and grad school.